Environment

 - Abbott M, Bellringer M, Garrett N (2018) New Zealand National Gambling Study: Wave 4 (2015).
 Report number 6.
 Auckland, New Zealand: Auckland University of Technology, Gambling & Addictions Research Centre.

 - Rook H, Rippon R, Pauls R, Doust E, Prince J (2018) Gambling harm reduction needs assessment.
-Wellington, New Zealand: Sapere research group.
+Wellington, New Zealand: Sapere Research Group.

 - Kristiansen S, Trabjerg Camilla M (2016) Legal gambling availability and youth gambling behaviour: A qualitative longitudinal study.
 International Journal of Social Welfare 26: 218-229.